terriblefire/arcade/README.md

 Usually these are things i've reproduced while repairing a board.
 The idea is for people to be able to repair their arcade machines cheaply.

-Seibu HB-41
+## Seibu HB-41

-Taken from Gurudumps schematic (gurudumps.blogspot.com) but as there was no gerbers or shop to buy the board I spent an hour producing a board layout for me (all the components have the same labels) and designed the board to be preassembled on one side by JLCPCB.
+Taken from Gurudumps schematic (Taken from https://gurudumps.otenko.com/re/ ) but as there was no gerbers or shop to buy the board I spent an hour producing a board layout for me (all the components have the same labels) and designed the board to be preassembled on one side by JLCPCB.